White Paper

 Pre-Rebase Total = Sum of all Earned point balances before the day's rebase

-The rebase multiplier will briefly exceed 1 during the network's early growth phase, when the Earned pool has not yet reached the target.
-Once the system reaches even modest scale, the multiplier will consistently fall below 1.
-From that point forward, the rebase compresses all balances downward each day.
-The number of points in your account gets smaller, but what those points can buy stays the same.
-Your share of the total Earned pool, your percentage relative to all other accounts, does not change.
+The target of 525,600 Earned points per person is one year of daily allocations (365 × 1,440).
+The rebase multiplier exceeds 1 while the network is growing quickly, because each new participant raises the target faster than transactions fill the pool.
+Once membership growth slows, the multiplier settles below 1.
+The number of points in your account gets smaller, but your share of the total Earned pool, your percentage relative to all other accounts, does not change.
 If you held 1% of all Earned points before the rebase, you hold 1% after it.
 Only the absolute number adjusts.

 Active, Supportive, and Ambient points are not rebased because they do not persist between days.
 They are minted fresh each day and expire 24 hours later.
 Only the Earned pool (the accumulated savings of the economy) is subject to rebasing.